 Fox News Media Aug.
 11 announced the launch of Fox News International, a new live digital streaming service of linear networks Fox News and Fox Business for international users.
-Priced at $6.99 per month, the direct-to-consumer service will debut in Mexico on Aug.
-20th followed by Spain, Germany and the United Kingdom on Sept.
-17th and reaching 20 countries by the end of the year.
+Priced at $6.99 per month, the direct-to-consumer service will debut in Mexico Aug.
+20 followed by Spain, Germany and the United Kingdom Sept.
+17 and reaching 20 countries by the end of the year.

 “With a catalog of more than 20 programs on-demand and live streams of our linear networks, this new digital streaming service will ensure our viewers around the world never miss out on the latest [news],” Suzanne Scott, CEO of Fox News Media, said in a statement.